LHNCBC/r-snippets-bmi/regCOVID/readme.md

 # Report
-Some of our outputs are available in a generated report at this link: https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCovid_notebook2.html

-# Introduction
-We use AACT database from Duke U to obtain most recent CTG (=ClinicalTrials.gov) data.
-The script can be further improved.
+The report is the most important output.
+It is linked at the top of this documentation.
+The link to the report is [https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCovid_notebook2.html](https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCovid_notebook2.html)

+# Database form of ClinicalTrials.gov data - AACT database
+This project relies heavily on prior project by Duke University.
+It is the AACT database.
+It stands for Aggregate Analysis of ClinicalTrials.gov.
+The database offers most recent CTG (=ClinicalTrials.gov) data in database form.

+## Data lag
 AACT database is 48 hours (or so) behind.
-To get the latest trials, you can also use CTG API call like this one: https://clinicaltrials.gov/ct2/results/download_fields?cond=covid-19&down_count=10000&down_flds=all&down_fmt=csv
+To eliminate the lag and get more recent data (compared to AACT), you can also use CTG API call like this one: https://clinicaltrials.gov/ct2/results/download_fields?cond=covid-19&down_count=10000&down_flds=all&down_fmt=csv

+# Analysis comments

 ## Search strategies
 We use letters to denote search strategies.
 Strategy A uses title of trial.
 Strategy B uses free-text condition.
 Strategy C uses MeSH keywords assigned by CTG (their algorhitm; not publicaly posted).